 Cardio: Aerobic activity is a crucial component of achieving and maintaining a healthy weight—even walking can help address belly fat, a common issue for many men who begin carrying extra pounds.
-While regular cardio sessions are important, consider high-intensity interval training (HIIT), which burns more energy altogether by requiring you to alternate between intense activity periods and less-intense recovery periods.
-HIIT also boosts your metabolism and VO2 max (your oxygen use during your highest level of activity) better than steady-state cardio, like jogging at the same pace.
+While regular cardio sessions are important and shouldn't be ditched, you can try incorporating high-intensity interval training (HIIT), which requires you to alternate between intense activity periods and less-intense recovery periods.
+HIIT boosts your metabolism and VO2 max (your oxygen use during your highest level of activity) better than steady-state cardio, like jogging at the same pace.
+HIIT can fatigue you faster, though, so remember: duration matters.
 Try interval training with the cardio activity you normally do, performing two to three minutes of intense activity followed by an equal amount of recovery time.
 Repeat that cycle four or five times.

 Strength: Now’s the time to make sure you’re including strength training exercises into your workout routine.
 Why?
 Your testosterone levels are beginning to decline—which may not be an inevitable sign of aging but rather a result of underlying health issues that can be treated—and it’s getting harder to build strong, lean muscle mass.
 Lifting weights will also help you avoid packing on excess pounds—something you may be worried about if your changing lifestyle keeps you from being as active (or mindful of your diet) as you would like.
 Aim to do eight to 10 strength exercises at least two non-consecutive days a week.

 Cardio: As your metabolism slows, so does your ability to burn fat and calories.
 Interval training will continue to combat weight gain, but becoming more active in your everyday life will also help keep you fit.
 Take the stairs instead of the elevator, walk a few blocks to get lunch instead of ordering in, or bike to work, if your commute allows.
 Getting back into the team sports you enjoyed in the past is another great way to add more activity.
-Join an adult league that meets once or twice a week—just a 40-minute game of touch football can burn 340 calories.
+Join an adult league that meets once or twice a week.
 Or commit to a class like boxing on the weekend, when you have more time and a break from the demands of the work week.